-The Period of Performance is the time during which a successful Applicant may incur costs to carry out the work authorized under this RFA and the resulting Subaward.
-See the definitions in 2 CFR § 200.1 or 45 CFR § 75.2.
-The initial Period of Performance for this RFA is from April 1, 2024 to March 31, 2025.
+The Period of Performance is the time during which a successful applicant may incur costs to carry out the work authorized under this RFA and the resulting Subaward.
+See the definitions in 2 CFR § 200.77 or 45 CFR § 75.2.
+The initial Period of Performance for this RFA is from April 1, 2024, to March 31, 2025.
 This period may be extended by DHHS as allowable by the Federal Funding Agency.
-If state funds are involved in the award, this may also determine whether DHHS may extend a Period of Performance.

-For the initial Period of Performance, all costs must be liquidated (i.e., spent) by and invoiced to DHHS by April 30, 2025.
+For the initial Period of Performance, all costs must be liquidated (i.e., spent) and invoiced to DHHS by April 30, 2025.
 These dates are dependent on federal periods of allowability and DHHS' own ability to timely process payments.
 They may be subject to change; final dates will be included in the final Subaward between the parties.
-If an Applicant believes it cannot meet these deadlines, it should not apply for funding under this RFA.
+If an applicant believes it cannot meet these deadlines, it should not apply for funding under this RFA.
 Obligation and liquidation deadlines may be extended as allowed by the Federal Funding Agency, but no extensions are guaranteed.
 Future Periods of Performance, as allowed by DHHS, may have different obligation and liquidation deadlines.